The association shall be known as the Australian and New Zealand Placental Research Association, hereafter called ANZPRA or the Association.

-One early career representative (≤3 years post-PhD), will be elected at a general business meeting and will serve on the Executive Committee.
-The early career representative will hold office for 2 years, and is eligible for re-election to office.
+One student representative (Research Higher Degree), will be elected and will serve on the Executive Committee.
+The student representative will hold office for 2 years, but is not eligible for re-election to office as the student representative.

 The Executive Committee may appoint Boards or Committees with assistant secretaries and/or Convenors (who need not be members of Executive Committee) for specific purposes (such as liaison with other organisations, to arrange meetings or to perform specific administrative or investigative tasks) as may be deemed appropriate for a duration of no more than four years.

 The Executive Committee may co-opt additional persons to the membership of Executive Committee for specific purposes for durations not exceeding one year, but reappointment is permitted (for example social media or membership officer).

 The Executive Committee shall meet at least once in every year, usually at the time of the Society for Reproductive Biology Meeting.

 Extraordinary meetings of Executive Committee may be called by the President at any time at the written request of any member of Executive Committee to deal with such business as may arise from time to time and which cannot be deferred until the next meeting of Executive Committee.
 Such extraordinary meetings may be conducted electronically or in person as deemed appropriate.

 Officers and Executive Committee members may not receive a salary or other forms of remuneration from the Association.

 Retiring Officers may serve as non-voting members of the Executive Committee for at least two years to assist in the transition of leadership.